fcaspe/BRAVE/evaluation/README.md

 ### Latency

 The latency test requires a GPU to perform fast inference on a battery of synthetic test data, measuring the delay of the response when given known excitations.
-The results are stored under the name EXPERIMENT_ID.
+The results are stored under the name `EXPERIMENT_ID`.

 ```bash
 python ./scripts/test_latency.py --model /path/to/checkpoint.ckpt --gpu 0 --name EXPERIMENT_ID